manuelmeister/neos-docs/guide/rendering/fusion.md

 # Fusion

-Fusion is a declarative templating language that is used together with [Eel expressions](/guide/rendering/eel).
-While the syntax may look similar to JavaScript, it doesn't have a procedural character.
-This means Fusion is more like [Twig](https://twig.symfony.com/), where you define your templates and partials and include and iterate over them.
-Additionally, you can extend and granular override the templates.
+Fusion is a declarative templating language.
+This means that you define your templates and partials and include and iterate over your data.
+Additionally, you can extend and override existing templates granular.

 The language itself is built around objects that define the rendering structure.
-Every object prototype works differently; but you basically define keys-value properties of objects.
+Every object prototype works differently; but basically you define keys-value properties of objects.

 The body of fusion objects is like an associative array.
 Certain objects have special properties that are predefined, e.g. the `renderer` property inside the `Fusion:Component` object.
 The current context is given to the The value of this property is returned to render the component.